javatechy/dokr/README.md

 # dokr

-Helper package for docker and ECS tasks
+A Helper pip package for docker and ECS tasks

 #### Check The options Available